 Safety and convenience

 Shopping online is also a way to save time which is a major selling point when everyone’s time is at a premium.
-In a few clicks you can order your usual vape juice, upgrade your kit or buy replacement parts on your morning commute.
+In a few clicks, you can order your usual vape juice, upgrade your kit or buy replacement parts on your morning commute.
 There’s no longer any need to make a special trip to a store at lunch or after work.

 Better and more broad options

-Another factor is that when you’re in store, sometimes the one product you really wanted isn’t in stock.
+Another factor is that when you’re in-store, sometimes the one product you really wanted isn’t in stock.
 When it comes to online, you have the greatest amount of options and can compare and filter down to a minute level.
 It’s comparable to walking through an immense IKEA store versus just going onto the website, filtering the kind of furniture you want, the price you’re willing to pay and what colour you’d like.
 Vaping is the same.
 If you want a large bottle of e-liquid with a fruit flavour, you make a few clicks on your smartphone and can see all your options without leaving the comfort of your sofa.
 If you’re torn between options, most online vape shops have online chat so you can talk to someone quickly and sort your order in minutes.
-All in you get the “in store” bonus of expert without ever needing to leave the house or wait in line.
+All in you get the “in-store” bonus of expert without ever needing to leave the house or wait in line.

 Aside from benefiting consumers, being online benefits retailers too.
 Without such heavy overhead costs like shop rental and merchandising, stores can pass on what they save to consumers.
 Money can instead be put into things like more warehouse space, purchasing stock in bulk and in turn giving back things like bundle deals, free shipping and gifts with orders.

 The way UK shoppers operate is changing.
 Both what people want to buy and how they buy it is changing.
-With that, retailers are having to adapt in this consumer-driven world.
-People don’t always want to walk through screeds of products and having to return to a physical store if something breaks or doesn’t do what it’s supposed to.
+With that, retailers are having to adapt to this consumer-driven world.
+People don’t always want to walk through screeds of products and have to return to a physical store if something breaks or doesn’t do what it’s supposed to.
 Pre-paid postage returns, online help, hundreds of options available with a few clicks has revolutionised how people shop.

 Whether you’ve tried at an e-cigarette in a shop, purchased e-liquid online or chatted with staff in either, the vape shop looks like it’s here to stay.
-With an increase in awareness regarding the comparable safety of e-cigarettes compared to conventional smoking and a next level standard for customer service, people are flocking to vape shops online and on the high street.
+With an increase in awareness regarding the comparable safety of e-cigarettes compared to conventional smoking and a next-level standard for customer service, people are flocking to vape shops online and on the high street.